 Equity Indexes

-Equity indexes such as the S&P 500, Russell 2000, and MSCI World Index are fundamental to the financial markets.
-These indexes represent a broad spectrum of companies and sectors, providing investors with benchmarks for various market segments.
+Equity indexes like the S&P 500, Russell 2000, and MSCI World Index sit at the core of financial markets.
+They span a broad range of companies and sectors, giving investors reliable benchmarks for different market segments.

 • S&P 500: This index includes 500 of the largest publicly traded companies in the U.S., representing a wide array of industries.
 It is market-cap-weighted, meaning that larger companies like Apple and Microsoft have a more significant influence on the index’s performance.
 As of 2024, the S&P 500 has a total market capitalization of approximately $40 trillion.